MystenLabs/sui/doc/wallet.md

-object that will be used to pay for publishing the package (we use the same gas object we used to pay for the function call in the previous [calling Move code](#calling-move-code) section), and gas budget to put an upper limit (we use 1000 as our gas budget.
+object that will be used to pay for publishing the package (we use the same gas object we used to pay for the function call in the previous [calling Move code](#calling-move-code) section), and gas budget to put an upper limit on gas usage (we use 1000 as our gas budget).
 The whole command resembles:

 ``` shell
 sui>-$ publish --path /PATH_TO_PACKAGE/my_move_package --gas 60DADCE6E5081C3EFCA162694D7EFD8D99D46636 1000